-The manipulation of the symptoms' coherence had neither an effect on the probe reaction times nor on the accuracy of diagnoses.
+The manipulation of the symptoms' coherence affected neither the probe reaction times nor the accuracy of diagnoses.
 As explained above, participants could determine the correct diagnosis in incoherent trials by remembering that the second symptom of each trial is potentially misleading.
 A very simple strategy to use this knowledge would be to simply ignore the second symptom of each trial.
-Whereas such a strategy would lead to good performance in the incoherent trials and in most coherent trials, it would lead to suboptimal performance in a small part of the coherent trials, where ignoring the second symptom does not allow for unambiguously identifying the correct diagnosis (this was the case in 15% of the coherent trials)8.
+Whereas such a strategy would lead to good performance in the incoherent trials and in most coherent trials, it would lead to suboptimal performance in a small part of the coherent trials, where ignoring the second symptom does not allow for unambiguously identifying the correct diagnosis (this was the case in 15% of the coherent trials).
 Nevertheless, a closer look at the probe reaction data seems to support such a strategy.
-Whereas reaction times differ significantly between the different probe types after the first, third and fourth symptom, they do not differ after symptom two.
+Whereas reaction times differ significantly between the different probe types after the first, third, and fourth symptoms, they do not differ after the second symptom.

-Whereas the probe reaction time patterns are in line with our predictions, the comparison between verbal hypotheses and empirical data is usually reduced to a qualitative descriptive level.
+Although the probe reaction time patterns are in line with our predictions, the comparison between verbal hypotheses and empirical data is usually reduced to a qualitative descriptive level.
 To test if memory activation, combined with ignoring the misleading symptom and increasing response preparedness over the trial, can also quantitatively explain the data, we developed computational cognitive models of the task.
-The model entail (a) the assumptions about memory retrieval as described in the introduction, as well as (b) the strategy to ignore potentially misleading information and (c) the participants' increasing preparedness to respond over the trial9.
+The models entail (a) the assumptions about memory retrieval as described in the introduction, as well as (b) the strategy to ignore potentially misleading information and (c) the participants' increasing preparedness to respond over the trial.